awsdocs/amazon-ecs-developer-guide/doc_source/cluster-capacity-providers.md

 Default capacity provider strategy
 A *default capacity provider strategy* is associated with each Amazon ECS cluster\.
 This determines the capacity provider strategy the cluster will use if no other capacity provider strategy or launch type is specified when running a task or creating a service\.

-## Cluster capacity provider considerations<a name="capacity-providers-considerations"></a>
+## Capacity provider considerations<a name="capacity-providers-considerations"></a>

-The following should be considered when using cluster capacity providers:
+The following should be considered when using capacity providers:
 + When you specify a capacity provider strategy, the number of capacity providers that can be specified is limited to six\.
 + A cluster may contain a mix of both Auto Scaling group capacity providers and Fargate capacity providers, however when specifying a capacity provider strategy they may only contain one or the other but not both\.
 + A cluster may contain a mix of tasks and services using both capacity providers and launch types\.
 A service may also be updated to use a capacity provider strategy rather than a launch type, however you must force a new deployment when doing so\.
-+ When you specify a capacity provider strategy, the `base` value is only supported when running tasks\.
-When creating a service, the capacity provider strategy `base` parameter is not supported\.
 + When using managed termination protection, managed scaling must also be used otherwise managed termination protection will not work\.
-+ Using cluster capacity providers is not supported when using the blue/green deployment type for your services\.
++ Using capacity providers is not supported when using the blue/green deployment type for your services\.
-+ Using cluster capacity providers is not supported when using Classic Load Balancers for your services\.
++ Using capacity providers is not supported when using Classic Load Balancers for your services\.